2021 Scholarship Application

-This year marks the 39th consecutive year that the Freehold Soil Conservation District will award college scholarships.
-The District will award three $2,000 scholarships to students majoring in a conservation-related field in the summer of 2018.
-The Neal Munch, Mac Clark and Bill Schauer Scholarships are named to honor their years of dedication and distinguished service to Freehold District and to conservation.
+This year marks the 41st consecutive year that the Freehold Soil Conservation District will award college scholarships.
+The District will award two $2,500 scholarships to students majoring in a conservation-related field in the summer of 2021.
+The Neal Munch and Mac Clark Scholarships are named to honor their years of dedication and distinguished service to Freehold District and to conservation.

 Charles Buscaglia, Board Chairman, presented students with $2,000 checks and certificates of achievement.
 “We are fortunate to be able to provide scholarships to students in honor of three men who dedicated many years to local conservation efforts,” said Buscaglia.

-Christine Schwarz, of Manasquan, received the Bill Schauer Scholarship.
-Christine is a junior at The College of New Jersey majoring in biology with a concentration in evolution & ecology.
+Justine Smith, of Old Bridge, received the Bill Schauer Scholarship.
+Justine is a senior at Stockton University majoring in environmental science with a concentration in wildlife management.